SULAPIS/pico-usb-device/README.md

-# pico-usb-device mouse&serial also have some example
+# pico-usb-device mouse&serial also have some examples